Customer reviews can help sell your product or service more effectively than any sales copy.

-While industry-specific review sites don’t directly impact your star ratings in Google Maps and Google’s local search results, they do impact your rankings in search results, and star ratings in non-local search results are often visible before clicking through.
+While industry-specific review sites don’t directly impact your star ratings in Google Maps and Google’s local search results, they have the potential to impact your reputation in search results.

-So it’s important to make an effort to encourage reviews from a more representative sample of your customer base.
+Irate customers can do serious damage to your brand reputation.
+So, it’s important to encourage reviews from a representative sample of your customer base.

-Industry-specific review sites are sites built for or usually used within specific industries, such as Yelp for restaurants and TripAdvisor for hotels.
+Industry-specific review sites are sites built to cater to different verticals, such as Yelp for restaurants and TripAdvisor for hotels.

-You can use the tips discussed above for earning Google My Business reviews and simply apply them to these other platforms.
+You can use the tips discussed above for earning Google reviews and simply apply them to these other platforms.

 You can find a list of industry-specific review sites here and here, but you can and should also find industry-specific review sites by performing Google searches for:

-If you feel it’s important to send customers to a wide range of review sites to avoid low numbers or poorly representative scores on some sites, this is best accomplished by rotating your review links rather than by overloading customers with too many options.
+If you want to increase the volume of reviews across a range of review sites, this is best accomplished by rotating your review links rather than overloading customers with too many options.

 3. Product Review Sites